unfoldingWord-dev/translationStudio-Info/docs/InformRemind.rst

   Mary gave some of the food to her sister, **who was very thankful**.

     The phrase "who was very thankful" immediately follows the word "sister" and informs us about how Mary's sister responded when Mary gave her the food.
 In this case it does not distinguish this sister from another sister that Mary might have.
+It simply gives added information about that sister.

 Reason people use these phrases:
 --------------------------------